thechriskent/csrShim/Examples/Multiple List Views/README.md

 - [csrShim.xsl](../../csrShim/csrShim.xsl)

 ## Tutorial
-The tutorial is provided as a blog post here: COMING SOON
+The tutorial is provided as a blog post here: https://thechriskent.com/2017/01/09/targeted-jslink-for-list-view-web-parts/